-- 1. Preparing the audit committee report to be read to the general assembly. - Preparing the annual audit committee report on the adequacy of the internal control systems applied in the company, which includes the opinion of the committee in this regard, and the report was presented to the board of directors. - 3.
-Reviewing the periodic and annual financial statements and recommending the Board of Directors to approve the same. - 4.
-Meeting with the independent auditor, discussing the financial reports and statements, ensuring that there are no interventions or obstacles that the auditor faced during auditing the consolidated financial statements of the Company and its subsidiaries by the Executive Management or Board of Directors. - 5.
-Following up the performance of the independent auditor, evaluating its independence and recommending his re-appointment to the Board of Directors. - 6.
-Reviewing and discussing the ICR applied at the company issued by an independent audit office, and following up with addressing the remarks and implementing the recommendations given regarding the previous reports. - 7.
-Approving the annual internal audit plan. - 8.
-Reviewing and discussing the internal audit reports (including the evaluation report of internal audit systems applied at the Company), and following up on addressing the remarks and implementing the recommendations listed in these reports.
+- 1. Preparation of the Audit committee Report in anticipation to be read at the general assembly. - 2.
+Preparation of the Annual Audit Committee Report regards the adequacy of the internal control systems applied in the company, which includes the opinion of the committee in this regard.
+The report was presented to the Board of Directors. - 3.
+Reviewing the interim and annual financial information and making a recommendation to the Board of Directors for approval. - 4.
+Meeting with the independent auditor, discussing reports and financial statements, and making sure that there are no interferences or obstacles encountered during the audit of the annual consolidated financial statements of the company and its subsidiaries by the executive management or the board of directors. - 5.
+Monitoring the performance of the independent auditor, assessing his independence, and making a recommendation to the Board of Directors for reappointment. - 6.
+Reviewing and discussing the report of the evaluation and review of the internal control systems (ICR) applied in the company, which was issued by an independent auditing office, and following the processing of observations and implementation of the recommendations contained in the previous reports. - 7.
+Approval of the annual internal audit plan. - 8.
+Reviewing and discussing the internal audit reports (including the report on the evaluation of the internal control systems applied in the company) and following up on the processing of observations and implementation of the recommendations contained in this report.

-The Committee reported to the Board of Directors regarding its activities, the results of its work as well as any transparent decisions.
-The Board of Directors follows up the work of the Committee in a periodic manner to ensure the implementation of its duties.
-The Committee is responsible for its actions before the Board of Directors.
-The Executive Management at the Company provided all the information and data needed by the Committee in a full, accurate and timely manner for all members of the Committee which enabled the Committee to perform its duties and tasks in an effective and efficient manner.
+The Committee has informed the Board of Directors of its activities and of the decisions it has taken in a transparent manner.
+The Board monitors the work of the members of the Committee periodically to verify that it is carrying out the tasks entrusted to it, and the Committee bears responsibility for its work before the Board of Directors.
+The company's executive management has provided all the information and data that the committee needs in a complete, accurate and timely manner to all members of the committee, which enabled it to carry out and carry out its duties and tasks efficiently and effectively.

-And as a commitment to the highest standards of transparency, the Company placed a mechanism that allows in the case of conflict between the recommendations of the audit committee and decisions of the Board, especially when the Board refuses to follow the recommendations of the Committee regarding the external auditors/ internal auditor, whereas the Board is committed in the case of any conflict to ensure that its governance report clearly details such recommendations and the reason(s) behind the Board's decision not to follow them.
+In compliance with the highest standards of transparency, the company has set up a mechanism that allows, in the event of a conflict between the recommendations of the Audit Committee and the decisions of the Board, especially when the Board refuses to follow the recommendations of the Committee with regard to external auditors and/or the internal auditor, where the Board commits, in the absence of any conflict, to Its Corporate Governance Report to include a statement clearly detailing these recommendations and the reason(s) behind the Board's decision not to comply with them.

-During 2020, there was no conflict between the recommendations of the Audit Committee and Resolutions of the Board of Directors.
+During the year 2021, there were no conflicts between the recommendations of the Audit Committee and the decisions made by the Board of Directors.